 Can I Choose a New Provider with K Health?

 K Health does not have a formal procedure for selecting a new provider.
 If you’d like a different provider, you can end the appointment and request to start a new one.
 You will then be assigned to the next available provider.
-Follow-up appointments to discuss medication refills are done with the first available provider, which may or may not be with the provider you originally spoke with.
+Follow-up appointments to discuss medication refills are also done with the first available provider, which may or may not be with the provider you originally spoke with.

 Who is Eligible for Medication with K Health?